wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-add-interactivity-features/includes/2-to-report.md

 ## Video 18: Adding Interactive Features - Part 1	3
-In this 3-minute video Peter Myers and Chris Finlan describe adding interactive features.
+In this 3-minute video, Peter Myers and Chris Finlan describe adding interactive features.

 Use Interactivity features to allow report users to control report display and content.